AdRogues.com broadens opportunities for creative class, advertisers

 “They’re actually pitching their ideas, from briefs to full commercials.
 It’s unrestricted by length or language,” Hagerty said.

 Advertisers, who can sign up for free, can peruse the ideas.
 If they see a concept or pitch they like, they can get in touch with the creator and pay them for their work.
-AdRogues is then paid a commission.
+AdRouges is then paid a commission.

 “They shop for the concept they want, and the characteristics they are looking for.
 They can also create a relationship with the creative by looking at other work after the initial purchase is made,” Hagerty said.

 The site has built-in protection of ideas.
 Only subscriber advertisers can view them, and the site has strict condition of use terms, an intellectual property protection statement and an FBI-type warning prior to each viewing and posting session.
-AdRogues also applies watermarks and bars downloading or emailing postings before a sale.
+AdRouges also applies watermarks and bars downloading or emailing postings before a sale.
 The site also tracks URLs.

 Hagerty says the site has already gotten some positive feedback, and more than 100 members have signed up.
-Forty percent of site traffic is outside the U.S. and the AdRogues has been viewed in 39 countries.
+Forty percent of site traffic is outside the U.S. and the AdRouges has been viewed in 39 countries.

 Writer: Feoshia Henderson

-Source: Tom Hagerty, founder and CEO AdRogues.com
+Source: Tom Hagerty, founder and CEO AdRouges.com

 You can follow Feoshia on twitter @feoshiawrites